 In this wonderful book called Persona Lifecycle, ad-hoc (or proto) personas are defined as persona sketches that your team can create to articulate your organization’s existing assumptions about the user population.

 As it comes from the definition, proto-personas are non-research-backed and based completely on assumptions your team has about the users.
 Proto-personas are used to help you communicate the need for personas to stakeholders as well as to have some practice before you get to creating real personas.

 But we’re here for numbers, right?
 Guess what!
 You can use assumptions to segment the market and decide on the number of customer groups.
 It doesn’t mean, however, that you won’t need a full research at all.
 It does mean that you’ll need to do it a bit later.

-Once you’re done with customer groups segmentation, you finally get to figuring out the number of personas you need.
+Once you’re done with customer group segmentation, you finally get to figuring out how many personas you need.

 And here’s a trick: you want to keep this number to a minimum.
 Ideally, there have to be as many personas as there are subgroups.
 But if your business is, say, food retail, your customer population is extremely diverse and there can be a whole lot of subgroups.
 In such a case, it wouldn’t be so wrong to zoom out a little and merge some subgroups into larger ones.

 Wait, but why?
 Well, the reason for greed here is that personas require a lot of maintenance.
 They have to be constantly iterated and updated.
 If you have an army of them, any tiny change will result in hours of work and I cannot say that this work is necessary.

 I believe that the size of your persona pack should be around the average family size.
 And that’s around 3 to 5 give or take.
 This number will suffice business needs in most cases.